Misr Al Khair Award for Leadership in Charitable and Sustainable Development Giving

 Third: Appreciation awards

-Appreciation for private action pioneers: a golden shield and a certificate of appreciation
+Appreciation for pioneers of civil society work: a golden shield and a certificate of appreciation

 Appreciation for youth: a golden shield and a certificate of appreciation